 - 1 ¼ cups barbecue sauce

-- Bake for 25 minutes, until the jackfruit is slightly browned and crispy.
+- Bake for 25 minutes, or until the jackfruit is slightly browned and crispy.

-- Use a large bread knife to cut the whole sheet of slider buns in half, spread the BBQ jackfruit on the buns, then top with any additional favorites (pickles, slaw, more sauce!).
+- Spread the BBQ jackfruit on the buns, then top with any additional favorites (pickles, slaw, more sauce!).